Do your visitors like your page?

 We actually know Analytics experts who would always customize, creating an “adjusted bounce rate” which factors in time on page.
 With adjusted bounce rate, the visit would not be considered a bounce if they spent more than ten seconds on the page, even if they visited just one page.

 In other words, some Analytics pros have been using engagement rate for years, but they’ve called it something else.

 Consider any issues that are artificially affecting your website engagement rates.
 It is the nature of some websites, some pages and some traffic sources to have “low engagement.”

 For example, a banking website where users log in from the homepage.

 These are current customers who are just on the site to log in.
 If you don’t want them affecting your engagement rates, just create a segment to exclude them.
 In the example below, I’ve created two segments, one to include and one to exclude users who touch the /login/ page.

 Notice how they have very different engagement rates.

 Similarly, you could use these GA4 comparisons just like you’d use UA segments, excluding things like blog post readers, career page visitors or obvious spam.
 This will sharpen your focus on the potential leads and marketing-focused pages.

-You can also pull the data into Google Data Studio and build a report with all kinds of engagement metrics, or do event tracking in Google Tag Manager, triggering conversion events that allow you to look at these visitors separately, but that isn’t necessary here.
+You can also pull the data into Looker Studio and build a report with all kinds of engagement metrics, or do event tracking in Google Tag Manager, triggering conversion events that allow you to look at these visitors separately, but that isn’t necessary here.

 Do anything that increases time on page or triggers a click to a second page.
 These are the main inputs for the metric, so these are the ways to increase your engagement rate.